|

 functions from E to itself have at least one fixed point.

-The above fixed-point theorems can be restated:
+The above fixed-point theorems can be expressed by stating that the following sets are

-(2007-11-04)
+(2007-11-04) Turning Number

 The winding number of